-Knoetig, author of The Missing Piece to Health and Aging Gracefully, released in July by Global Reality Press, says, “The foundation of good health does not involve going to the gym.
+Knoetig, author of The Missing Piece to Health and Aging Gracefully, says, “The foundation of good health does not involve going to the gym.
 No, the foundation for good health is living your life by keeping your body straight.
 If your hips and spine are out of position, then everything else is off—your economy of movement is off, cleaning is harder, you have no energy.
 The good news is that making simple changes can alter the outcome.”

 Among her advice: